jonattasts/jonattasts/README.md

 ## :information_source: About me

-- 🌱 I’m currently learning React Native.
+- 🌱 I’m currently learning and working with React Native.
 - 🇧🇷 Born in Salvador-BA
 - :man_technologist: Mobile Developer at ![App2Sales](https://github.com/App2Sales/)
-- :mortar_board: Graduating in Systems Analysis and Development from the Federal Institute of Bahia.
+- :mortar_board: Graduated in Systems Analysis and Development from the Federal Institute of Bahia.
 - 📫 You can reach here [Linkedin](https://www.linkedin.com/in/jonatas-s-santos/)

 ### Languages :man_technologist: